ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

   or wildcards.

 * Partial type signatures have become louder, through the addition of ``::?``.
 This makes it more sensible to keep partial type signatures in released code.
+The new syntax also allows users to write elisions in type signatures without causing the signature to become partial.

+* Wildcards might look like definitions in lens-heavy code; that is, a misspelled ``_field`` would now be a wildcard.
+I don't think the ensuing error message would pose a challenge to a programmer in figuring out what happened.
+We can continue to suggest possible misspellings in such error messages.

+* The specification above describes behavior outside of patterns.
+No change is made to the way patterns behave.
+Note that type signatures in patterns are not patterns.

 Costs and Drawbacks
 -------------------